leadpony/justify-examples/README.md

 ## License

-All coe samples in this repository are free and unencumbered software released into the public domain.
+All code samples in this repository are free and unencumbered software released into the public domain.
 Please read [LICENSE] file for more information.

 [JSON Schema Specification]: https://json-schema.org/
 [Justify]: https://github.com/leadpony/justify